suxess-it/kubriX/bootstrap/BOOTSTRAP.md

 Steps:

 1. create new empty customer repo on your Git-Server (GitLab, GitHub, Gitea, ...).

-IMPORTANT: the repo needs to be empty (also now initial README!!!)
+    IMPORTANT: the repo needs to be empty (also no initial README!!!)

 2. create an access token for this new repo with write access

+    Instead of a newly created access token you can also use your personal access tokens, but this is not recommended since your personal access token has probably more permissions than needed.

 3. set the repo url and token in this variables like this: